whowechina/diva_pico/README.md

   https://www.sparkfun.com/products/retired/9695
   Before solder MP121 module to the main PCB board, remember to **cut (unshort) the ADDR pin** which is short by default.
   <img src="doc/mpr121_cut.png" width="40%">
-  There's not enough space for the whole height of MPR121 module plus the lead pads.
-So you need to solder the module like the picture shows below.

 * 8x 0603 1uF (0.1~1uF all fine) capacitors (C1 to C8), OPTIONAL, recommended.